 8 Select the two highlighted segments by dragging the cursor over them.

-- 9 In the PowerMILL explorer, right-click Models and from the local menu select Create Plane - Projected. - 10 Planer Surfaces have been created inside the boundary segments.
+- 9 In the PowerMILL explorer, right-click Models and from the local menu select Create Plane Projected. - 10 Switch on the Plain Shade model option. - 11 Planer Surfaces have been created inside the selected boundary segments.